jrdegbe/zilch__/README.md

 - What is the global trend for daily rentals over the year?

 ## The dataset
-We are going to process 3 datasets along this project.
+We are going to process 3 datasets in this project.

 1. __Cycling journey__ dataset from January 2021 to January 2022.
 It is spread into multiple files in the [Transport for London (TFL)](https://cycling.data.tfl.gov.uk/) website.
 We will scrap the web page to extract all the relevant links.
-Then download each file afterwards.
-This dataset contains the main features for every cycling journey, including: the locations of start/end point of each journey, the timestamps for both departure and arrival, etc.
+Then download each file afterward.
+This dataset contains the main features for every cycling journey, including the locations of the start/end point of each journey, the timestamps for both departure and arrival, etc.

 2. __Stations__ dataset encompasses the details of every station involved in a journey.
-This dataset is quite outdated as it does not include stations which were added after 2016.
+This dataset is quite outdated as it does not include stations that were added after 2016.
 To solve this issue, We will add in this old dataset, all the new stations we encounter in each journey.
 The stations were found in a forum [What do they know](www.whatdotheyknow.com) and can be downloaded directly from [here](https://www.whatdotheyknow.com/request/664717/response/1572474/attach/3/Cycle%20hire%20docking%20stations.csv.txt).

 3. __Weather__ dataset includes daily weather data in the city of London from January 2021 to January 2022.
 It was originally retrieved from [Visual Crossing](https://www.visualcrossing.com/) website and made available to download from [this link](https://drive.google.com/file/d/13LWAH93xxEvOukCnPhrfXH7rZZq_-mss/view?usp=sharing).

-In total the cycling journey data contains: 10925928 entries, stations: 808 and weather: 396.
+In total, the cycling journey data contains 10925928 entries, stations: 808, and weather: 396.

 ## Data modeling
 We are going to build a **Star Schema** which comprises one fact and multiple dimension tables for our Data Warehouse.